Bluehost Review: Why You Should Avoid Bluehost At All Costs (Seriously)

 The customer service is fast and helpful

-When I was transferring from Bluehost to Siteground, I was so impressed with how quickly the Siteground customer service was.
+When I was switching from Bluehost to Siteground, I was so impressed with how quickly the Siteground customer service responded to my support requests.
 I signed onto chat and a customer rep, Whitney, responded within 30 seconds.
 She gave me an overview of the transfer process (which is free) and told me I would receive an update when it was complete.
 Three hours later, I received this message:

 Site transfer is completely free with Siteground!